Greek Yogurt Pancakes

 Notes

 • Oat flour.
-You may substitute the oat flour with all-purpose flour, white whole wheat flour, or all-purpose gluten-free flour.
+Make your own or use store bought.
+Or, substitute the oat flour with all-purpose flour, white whole wheat flour, or all-purpose gluten-free flour.

 • All-purpose flour.
-You can substitute gluten-free all purpose flour, whole wheat flour or more oat flour (but if you make this choice the pancakes will be more delicate)
+I really feel like the blend of flours is important in this recipe.
+The addition of all-purpose flour with oat flour makes these pancakes more hearty and easy to flip.
+You can substitute gluten-free all purpose flour, whole wheat flour or more oat flour (but if you make this choice the pancakes will be more delicate).

 • Vanilla Greek yogurt.
-If you want to use plain Greek yogurt you may need to adjust the amount of sugar/coconut sugar in the recipe.
-You can make these fun by using your favorite Greek yogurt flavor!
+If you use plain Greek yogurt you may need to adjust the amount of sugar in the recipe.
+Or, use a flavored yogurt for different varieties.

 • Granulated sugar.
 Any granulated sugar works well in this recipe!
-For a refined sugar free version use coconut sugar.
+For a refined sugar free version use coconut sugar or honey.

 Store